AltayYuzeir/Shiny_Password_manager/README.md

 # Setup
 Option 1: Hosted locally (Recommended)
-1. Download all provided files and create a folder "www" where the app.R file is located.
-Put inside "www" the logo.png for proper visualization.
+1. Download all provided files.
 2. Download the [shinyShortcut](https://cran.r-project.org/web/packages/shinyShortcut/README.html) package and follow the instructions.
 You will get a standalone .VBS executable file which can be executed without R or RStudio being open.
 3. Read the provided in-app user manual at least once :)